-From izakayas and microbreweries to convenience stores, Japanese beer in Japan is readily available and one of the most popular drinks across the country.
+From izakayas and microbreweries to convenience stores, Japanese beer in Japan is readily available and is one of the most popular drinks across the country.
 There is a wide selection of Japanese beer that can be found, and with so many choices it can be overwhelming to pick.
 The four most common Japanese beers include Kirin, Sapporo, Suntory, and Asahi although there are many more to choose from.
 Here is everything to know about drinking beer in Japan to help choose the best beverage.
 Cheers!

 History of Beer in Japan

-Japanse Beer Categories
+Japanese Beer Categories

 Beer in Japan can mostly be categorized into three areas, Malt Beer, Liqueur, and Happoshu.
-Malt Beer refers to any kind of beer with the average malt content.
+Malt Beer refers to any kind of beer with an average malt content.
 Happoshu beer is a low-malt beer content, usually less than 50%.
 Liqueur refers to drinks like beer that are carbonated but have little to no malt in them.